Robbie-Cook/lerna/README.md

 ### Git Hosted Dependencies

-Puggo allows target versions of local dependent packages to be written as a [git remote url](https://docs.npmjs.com/cli/install) with a `committish` (e.g., `#v1.0.0` or `#semver:^1.0.0`) instead of the normal numeric version range.
+pubbo allows target versions of local dependent packages to be written as a [git remote url](https://docs.npmjs.com/cli/install) with a `committish` (e.g., `#v1.0.0` or `#semver:^1.0.0`) instead of the normal numeric version range.
 This allows packages to be distributed via git repositories when packages must be private and a [private npm registry is not desired](https://www.dotconferences.com/2016/05/fabien-potencier-monolithic-repositories-vs-many-repositories).

-Please note that Puggo does _not_ perform the actual splitting of git history into the separate read-only repositories.
+Please note that pubbo does _not_ perform the actual splitting of git history into the separate read-only repositories.
 This is the responsibility of the user.
 (See [this comment](https://github.com/lerna/lerna/pull/1033#issuecomment-335894690) for implementation details)

 ```
 // packages/pkg-1/package.json